pytorch/examples/siamese_network/README.md

 --save-model            Saving the current Model
 ```

-If an accelerator is detected, the example will be executed on the accelerator by default; otherwise,it will runon the CPU
+If an accelerator is detected, the example will be executed on the accelerator by default; otherwise,it will run on the CPU

 To disable the accelerator option, add the --no-accel argument to the command.
 For example: